YuanYusung/SeisCodes/README.md

 # SeisCodes

+SeisCodes is a collection of Python scripts and Jupyter notebooks for seismological data processing and waveform analysis.

+This repository has grown out of my ongoing seismology research and will continue to evolve as my work progresses.
+The current version mainly focuses on dense-array ambient-noise processing, surface-wave dispersion inversion, shear-wave velocity imaging, and InSight Marsquake analysis.

 <img width="576" height="384" alt="seismic_codes" src="https://github.com/user-attachments/assets/fa5b4f3f-aed2-459f-82bb-e7d5d562232d" />

-SeisCodes is a collection of Python scripts and Jupyter notebooks for seismic array processing, surface-wave analysis, dispersion inversion, and Marsquake waveform analysis.

-This repository was developed for my personal research in seismology, with a particular focus on dense-array ambient-noise processing, surface-wave dispersion analysis, shear-wave velocity imaging, and InSight Marsquake waveform analysis.

-## Current status
+> ⚠️ **Current status**
-This repository is under active development.
+> This repository is under active development.
 Most scripts are research-oriented and may require minor path or parameter modifications before use.
 The code is not yet organized as a formal Python package, but the main functions are documented in individual scripts.

 ## Repository structure
 ```text